 $15,000 per year

 The Benjamin Rush Scholarship is worth $60,000 for eight semesters of full-time study at the college.
 Recipients are strong students in a challenging high-school curriculum, demonstrated through significant advanced coursework and most grades at the A (4.0) level.
-They have SAT scores of 1350+ (Critical Reading plus Math) or an ACT composite score of 31+ and show evidence of leadership in school or community activities.
+They typically have scores of 1410+ on the SAT (Evidence Based Reading and Writing plus Math) or an ACT composite score of 30+, and show evidence of leadership in school or community activities.

 The John Montgomery Scholarship

 The John Montgomery Scholarship is worth $40,000 for eight semesters of full-time study at the college.
 Recipients have strong grades in a challenging high-school curriculum and demonstrate exceptional talent in any of a variety of areas, including the performing or studio arts, foreign-language acquisition, independent research or writing, leadership on a regional or national level, etc.

 The Founders Scholarship is worth $30,000 for eight semesters of full-time study at the college.
 Recipients have strong grades in a challenging high-school curriculum and demonstrate strong leadership, service and commitment in high-school and/or community life.